JwuCode/newhacks/README.md

 A website developed for learning new things!

 Just click the "Generate" button once to be directed to a Wikipedia article with less than 10 weekly viewers.
-This website is guaranteed to make you the best at trivia:
+This website is guaranteed to make you the best at obscure trivia.

 ### Examples: